spacepy/spacepy/Doc/source/tips.rst

 this is 4 function calls in 0.049 CPU seconds (~53x).

-While this is a really simple example it shows the basic premise, start in numpy_ and stay in numpy_
+While this is a really simple example it shows the basic premise, if you need to work with numpy_, start in numpy_ and stay in numpy_.
+This will usually be true for array-based manipulations.

+If in doubt, and speed is not a major consideration, use the most human-readable form.
+This will make your code more maintainable and encourage its use by others.

 Lists, for loops, and arrays
 ============================
-This example teaches the lesson that every IDL_ or Matlab_ programmer already knows; do everything in arrays and never use a for loop if there is another choice.
+This example teaches the lesson that most advanced IDL_ or Matlab_ programmers already know; do everything in arrays and never use a for loop if there is another choice.
+The language has optimized array manipulation and it is unlikely that you will find a faster way with your own code.

-The following bit of code takes in a series of points, computes their magnitude, and drops the largest 100 of them.
+The following bit of code takes in a series of coordinates, computes their displacement, and drops the largest 100 of them.

 This is how the code started out, Shell_x0_y0_z0 is an Nx3 numpy array,